Partner Directory

 sperry@riveonhealth.org

 Shannon provides education, screening, referral, and harm reduction resources to people of all ages and backgrounds.
-Her goal is to provide direct access to mental health care to rural residents, with hopes of eventually having Riveon education groups and workshops at the Cooper Center.
+Her goal is to provide direct access to mental health care to rural residents, with hopes of eventually having Riveon offer education groups and workshops at the Cooper Center.
 She invites partners to collaborate with Riveon for referrals.

 Legal Aid Society of Cleveland